Tazin407/Tazin407/README.md

-- 👋 Hi, My name is Tazin
+- 👀 Aspiring developer exploring the world of programming.
-- 👀 I’m interested in Learning new things
+- 🌱 Comfortable with C, C++, Python, and dabbling in JavaScript for APIs.
+Enjoy building web applications with HTML, CSS, and Django.
-- 🌱 I like to explore more
+-  Currently diving into data structures and algorithms to deepen understanding.
-- I know C and C++ and some OOP with python
+- Eager to collaborate and learn from others in the tech community.
+Let's connect and grow together!

 <!---
 Tazin407/Tazin407 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.